Lust, Caution: Plot

-Three years later, in Japanese-occupied Shanghai, Chia Chi again encounters Kuang, who is now an undercover agent of the Kuomintang (KMT) secret service the Juntong, which is seeking to overthrow the Japanese occupation forces and the puppet government.
-Kuang enlists her into a renewed assassination plan to kill Yee.
-By this time, Yee has become the head of the secret police department under the puppet government and is responsible for torturing and executing Chinese resistance members working for the KMT.
+Three years later, in Japanese-occupied Shanghai, Chia Chi again encounters Kuang, who is now an undercover agent of the Kuomintang (KMT) secret service, the Juntong, which is seeking to overthrow the Japanese occupation forces and the puppet government.
+Kuang enlists her into a renewed assassination plan to kill Yee, who has become head of the secret police department under the puppet government, and is responsible for torturing and executing resistance members working for the KMT.
 Chia Chi's advances to become Yee's mistress are reciprocated.
 During their first sexual encounter, Yee violently rapes Chia Chi.
-Over the next few weeks, their sexual relationship becomes more consensual and affectionate, stirring conflicting emotions within in Chia Chi's mind, who is still involved in the assassination plot.
+Over the next few weeks, their sexual relationship becomes more consensual and affectionate, stirring conflicting emotions in Chia Chi.

-When Chia Chi reports to her KMT superior officer, she exhorts him to carry out the assassination soon so that she will not have to continue her sexual liaisons with Yee, but she is told that the assassination needs to be delayed for strategic reasons.
-Chia Chi describes the emotional conflict she finds herself embroiled in, sentimentally bound to a man whom she is plotting to assassinate.
+When Chia Chi reports to her KMT superior officer, she exhorts him to carry out the assassination soon, so that she will not have to continue her sexual liaison with Yee, but she is told that the assassination needs to be delayed for strategic reasons.
+Chia Chi describes the emotional conflict she finds herself embroiled in, sentimentally bound to a man whom she is plotting to help assassinate.
 When Yee sends Chia Chi to a jewelry store with a sealed envelope, she discovers that he has arranged for a large and extremely rare six-carat pink diamond for her, to be mounted in a ring.
 This provides the Chinese resistance with a chance to get at Yee when he is not accompanied by his bodyguards.

 Soon after, Chia Chi invites Yee to accompany her to collect the diamond ring.
-While entering the jewelry shop, she notices that all her friends involved in the assassination plot are undercover outside.
-When she puts on the ring, she is overcome by emotion and quietly urges him to leave.
-Understanding her meaning, Yee immediately flees the shop and escapes the assassination attempt.
-By the end of the day, most members of the resistance group are captured.
+While entering the jewelry shop, she notices that all those involved in the assassination plot are undercover outside.
+When she puts on the ring, she is overcome by emotion and quietly urges Yee to leave.
+Understanding her meaning, he immediately flees the shop and escapes the assassination attempt.
+By the end of the day, most members of the resistance group have been captured.
 Yee's deputy was aware of the resistance cell, but did not inform Yee because he hoped to use the opportunity to catch their leader.
-Emotionally turmoiled, Yee signs the resistance members' death warrants.
-They, Chia Chi, are led out to a quarry to be executed.
-As the resistance members group are forced to their knees at gunpoint, a sad Kuang gazes at her.
+In emotional turmoil, Yee signs the resistance members' death warrants.
+Chia Chi and the others are taken to a quarry to be executed.
+As the resistance members group are forced to their knees at gunpoint, a sad Kuang gazes at Chia Chi.
 Meanwhile, Yee sits on Chia Chi's empty bed in the family guest room while his wife asks him what is going on, since his secretary and two men had taken Chia Chi's belongings and some papers from his office.
-Yee tells her to keep quiet and to continue playing downstairs, to avoid letting anyone know of his affection for Chia Chi.
+Yee tells her to keep quiet and to continue playing mahjong downstairs, to avoid letting anyone know of his affection for Chia Chi.